wxWidgets/wxWidgets/wxPython/tests/README.txt

 'runAllTests.py imports every Unit Test module, so you can find the complete list there.

-Running all tests is straightfoward enough.
-Typing 'python runAllTests.py' at the command line should do the trick.
+Running all tests is straightfoward.
+Typing
+'python runAllTests.py' at the command line should do the trick.

-It is entirely possible that the existing tests can and should be folded into this Test Suite, but that is another topic for another day.
+It is entirely possible that the existing tests can and should be folded into this Test Suite, but that is another topic entirely.

 --------------------------------------------------
                Classes Under Test